"...to create a pictorial language that only loosely relates to the outside world, but expresses volumes about my inner experience...."

 I formalised my artistic practice at Whitecliffe College of Arts and Design achieving high merit in my undergraduate Certificate in Foundation and my Certificate of Arts and Design.

 Although my background was originally illustration, I have now evolved my practice into pure abstraction, driving my need for self-expression without the constraints of reality.

-I create out of my studio in Waihi, New Zealand and am fortunate to also work from a studio in The Netherlands for a few months of the year.
-Living between the southern and northern hemisphere, helps me embrace both cultural and social aspects of these very diverse countries.
+I create out of my studio in Waihi, New Zealand.
 Apart from creating artistic expressions, I enjoy spending time outdoors, reading, walking and meditating.
 Music plays an important part in my creative process, evoking moods and emotions while developing work.
 I enjoy an eclectic range of music that changes depending on the development of my artwork and the direction it is going.

 Appealing to both the need for limitless spontaneity coupled with the need for some semblance of order, my process is my enabler to freedom.
 The uninhibited self and the esoteric self are represented by loose and free paintwork controlled by meditative thread-work.
 The simple square as a visual reference to the esoteric shadow self, is often found in my work.
 Whether it appears as a solid form, covered by thread or boarded by thread; or whether it appears purely as thread-work in a net-like construction, a feeling of safety and security are mentally and visually felt as the esoteric is protected.
 The uninhibited is left exposed and the esoteric hidden away.